-The event takes place at The Great Field in Poundbury, a new town built on Duchy of Cornwall land, following Prince Charles’ principals on urban planning.
-The The Great Field, is like an old style village green and is the focal point of the area, so easy to locate.
-Parking is available around the edges of the field and is free.
+The Great Field parkrun takes place at The Great Field in Poundbury, a new town built on Duchy of Cornwall land, following King Charles’ principals on urban planning.

 There are toilets in the Pavilion in the Park, located next to the start.
-They’re very clean – probably the nicest toilets I’ve encountered in a park.
+They’re very clean – probably the nicest toilets I’ve encountered in an English park.
 There are only two toilets, so a bit of queuing was involved, which meant I missed the first timers’ briefing.
-There is a cafe in the pavilion for post run drinks and snacks.

 The course consists of three and a half circuits of The Great Field on, what is described on the website as a ‘medium elevation route’.
 It’s actually not as hilly as I’d anticipated, although the field itself is fairly elevated and exposed, so it’s quite windy.
 As it’s laps, there’s one side which requires running into the wind, which was fierce enough to make my eyes water.

 Most of the route is on prepared paths, with a short section of tarmac and a short section on the grass.
 On the uphill section, there a few drainage channels cut into the path, which needed to be stepped over.